dhidas/OSCARS/doc/source/MemberFunctions.rst

 .. py:method:: oscars.sr.add_efield_undulator(efield, period, nperiods, [phase, rotations, translation])

    Adds an ideal sinusoidal undulator field with a given maximum efield amplitude, period, and number of periods.
 Optionally one can specify the phase offset (in [rad]), rotations and translation.
+The number of periods given is the full number of fields not counting the terminating fields.

    :param efield: A list representing the peak field [Bx, By, Bz] in [T]
    :type  efield: list[3]